Tour Code: 8962P45

 Day 2: Dingle Peninsula - Killarney

 The first stop will be a photo of the beautiful Bunratty Castle.
 Today's emphasis shall be the Wild Atlantic Way, including the breathtaking and world famous Cliffs of Moher.
-Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
+Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins and gannets.
 Doolin is the lunch stop before continuing onward to explore the geological marvel that is the Burren.
 The journey takes you along the West Coast of Clare, and Galway Bay before stopping at Corcomroe Abbey.
-Overnight in Galway.

 Depart Galway and visit Maam's Cross and the Maam Valley.
 Onwards then to Leenane and the spectacular Aasleagh Falls.
 Stop for some photos along with a walk along Ireland's only fjord, Killary Harbour.
 The lunch stop is the charming village of Cong.
-Have time to visit Cong Abbey before heading off on the short journey through the midlands back to Dublin.
+Have time to visit Cong Abbey before heading off on the short journey back to Dublin.